A list of definitions and helpful tips to guide and welcome you to Crocker!

 Scholars Circle: Families who donate to HSF at the leadership level of $10,000 or more annually.

 Site Council: A group of faculty, elected parents and student council officers who help make curriculum and program decisions.

-School Supplies: Below is a list of suggested school supplies for Crocker 6th graders.
+School Supplies: See the School Supply List link for school supplies requested by grade level.
 Please note that some teachers/subjects may request additional items.

 Student Store: The place for students to get Crocker sweatshirts and other swag, snacks, or bagels and juice on Wednesdays.
 The Student Store is located in the courtyard and is open during every recess.